dfamonteiro/blog/blog/content/posts/production-load-generator.md

 dotnet add package Cmf.ProductionLoadGenerator
 ```

 Every project will need to read a settings file and to setup the connection with the MES.
-I recommend using the `LoadScenarioRunner` utility class to handle this bureaucracy for you:
+You should use the `LoadScenarioRunner` utility class to handle this bureaucracy for you:

 ```csharp
 using Cmf.ProductionLoadGenerator.LoadScenarioRunner;